omnia-network/omnia-backend/omnia_main/README.md

         database: http://127.0.0.1:4943/?canisterId=ryjl3-tyaaa-aaaaa-aaaba-cai&id=rrkah-fqaaa-aaaaa-aaaaq-cai
     ```
     where the last `rrkah-fqaaa-aaaaa-aaaaq-cai` is the database canister id you need in the next steps
-2. deploy all backend canisters with (replace `<database-canister-id>` with the actual database canister you obtained above):
+2. copy the `.env.example` file to `.env`, filling in the database canister id you obtained above along with other parameters
+3. we suggest running [omnia-rdf-proxy](https://github.com/omnia-network/omnia-rdf-proxy) in development mode to spin up a local proxied RDF database
+3. generate dids and deploy all backend canisters by running:
     ```bash
-    npm run generate-dids-and-deploy:backend -- <database-canister-id>
+    npm run generate-dids-and-deploy:backend
     ```
-    this command first generates did interfaces accordingly and then builds and deploys all backend canisters

 ### Deployment

-You have some commands available (you need to replace `<database-canister-id>` with the actual database canister id, see above):
+Before executing any of the following commands, make sure you create a `.env` file by copying the `.env.example` file and filling in the parameters.
+See above for more details.

+Available commands:
-- `npm run deploy -- <database-canister-id>`: deploys **all** canisters
+- `npm run deploy`: deploys **all** canisters
-- `npm run deploy:backend -- <database-canister-id>`: deploys **backend** canisters only
+- `npm run deploy:backend`: deploys **backend** canisters only
-- `npm run generate-dids-and-deploy -- <database-canister-id>`: first generates dids and then deploys **all** canisters
+- `npm run generate-dids-and-deploy`: first generates dids and then deploys **all** canisters
-- `npm run generate-dids-and-deploy:backend -- <database-canister-id>`: first generates dids and then deploys **backend** canisters only
+- `npm run generate-dids-and-deploy:backend`: first generates dids and then deploys **backend** canisters only

 ## Tests